dracodoc/mischelper/README.md

 ## Updates

+_2017.01.29 Added feature to call [listviewer](https://github.com/timelyportfolio/listviewer) for selected list or object.
+The listviewer package has an addin menu but I want to open it in viewer pane instead of a dialog, also only view mode since I don't want to edit list in place._

 _2017.01.24 Added mac os clipboard functions.
 Now the package should work in both windows and mac.
 The functions are also available for use if you want.
 Check `?mischelper::clip_read_lines`, `?mischelper::clip_write_lines` for more details._